webuimaker/chetan/content/statistical-consulting-services/survey-design-analysis.md

 ---
+#--------- general---------- #
 title: "Survey Design & Analysis"
 date: 2020-03-25
 weight: 5
-description : "This is meta description"
-summaryText: Our statistical consultants will take it all on ourselves to help you identify the question design, sampling method, and survey result analysis.
-Our professionals will translate your research goals and aim into an analysis plan based upon sound and reliable statistical practices.

-image: images/services/survey_design_analysis.png
-icon: /images/homepage/services/survey_design.svg
-type : service
+description : "Let ISCON Statistical’s statisticians design the questionnaire to get you the crucial data that you need to make critical decisions" type : service
 sitemap:
   changefreq: monthly
   filename: sitemap.xml
   priority: 0.5
+#--------- homepage ---------- ##
+icon: /images/homepage/services/survey_design.svg
+alt: "survey design and analysis using latest tech"
+summaryText: Our statistical consultants will take it all on ourselves to help you identify the question design, sampling method, and survey result analysis.
+Our professionals will translate your research goals and aim into an analysis plan based upon sound and reliable statistical practices.
+#--------- service page ---------- ##
+subHeader: "Survey design and analysis is a science.
+Let ISCON Statistical’s statisticians design the questionnaire to get you the crucial data that you need to make critical decisions"
+image: images/services/survey_design_analysis.png
 ---

 Survey design and analysis is a science.
 Let ISCON Statistical’s statisticians design the questionnaire to get you the crucial data that you need to make critical decisions.